Tareq-Ali-1998/Turtle-Chess-Engine/README.md

 Finally, I am looking forward to increasing the depth, linking the engine with a standard chess opening database, and making an appropriate UI.

 # Notes
-Every single detail will be published here as a guide on how to use the engine.
+Every single detail will be published here in a month as a guide on how to use the engine.